mayconfmelo/min-manual/template/manual.typ

 = Copyright

 Copyright #sym.copyright #datetime.today().year() MANUAL AUTHOR. \
-This manual is licensed under LICENSE. \
+This manual is licensed under MIT. \
 The manual source code is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.